-- 2.2.7 If the switch is positioned on matrix with a 'demand for heat to supply radiators, etc., with heating circuit fully charged so as to operate the low water sensor device the boiler will start in the same way as domestic hot water mode but with slightly differing time delay in that it will start on minimum and remain at this level for about 1 minute, after which the flame will lift to its maximum setting as governed by a potentiometer range rates the heating circuit between maximum and minimum power. - 2.2.6 On the control panel are mounted two potentiometers (thermostats) these control the temperature.
+- 2.2.7 If the main neon switch is on with a demand for heat to supply radiators, etc., with the heating circuit fully charged so as to operate the low water sensor device the boiler will start but with a slightly differing time delay in that it will start on minimum and remain at this level for about 1 minute after which the flame will lift to its maximum setting as governed by a potentiometer range rate the heating circuit between maximum and minimum power. - 2.2.8 On the control panel this potentiometer (thermostat) controls the temperature.
 One is for domestic hot water and the other for heating. - 2.2.9 The boiler is fitted with an anti-cycling device on the control board.
 This delays the boiler from re-firing over a 2.5 minute period when in heating mode.
 The domestic hot water will always take priority and is unaffected by the anti-cycling device.